kuripart/web-scraping/README.md

 This program creates a text file with the best movies in a given year as per Rotten Tomatoes.
 Enter year in the command line.

 Utilized __BeautifulSoup.py, Requests.py__ for the scrapping

+Usage: Just type in the year in the command line

+## smartnews.py
+A programmer's way to access news.

+Use this scrapper to get headlines of popular news websites in just one click without the need of navigating through websites or opening several tabs.The news headlines get displayed in the console

+Current Topics scarpped: front-page, entertainment-media, world

+Websites scrapped: bbc, foxnews, ndtv, buzzfeed

+Usage: [topic] ___where topic = top, media, world___